Starcounter/Docs/tutorial/blending-tutorial/preparing-the-views/README.md

 ## Attaching Elements to Slots

-When we blend elements from different views, the elements appear as `slot` elements in the blending tool.
+When blending elements from different views, the elements on the root appear as `slot` elements in [CompositionEditor](https://github.com/starcounter/compositionEditor), the tool we use to rearange elements.
 These elements have names.
 By default, their names look like `<slot name="MyApp/0"></slot>`, where the `0` represents the index of the element in its view.

 By explicitly attaching elements to slots, we can give them meaningful names.